-OSCAR SCHMIDT
+OSCAR SCHMIDT OE20

-UPDATES AND MODS
+UPDATES and MODS

-• The Oscar Schmidt company has been in business since 1871 with a well-deserved reputation for its handcrafted line of acoustic guitars, banjos and ukuleles.
+The Oscar Schmidt company has been in business since 1871 with a well-deserved reputation for its handcrafted line of acoustic guitars, banjos and ukuleles.
 In 2010 Washburn Guitars purchased Oscar Schmidt which merged the intellectual property of these two 19th century companies.
 The result was that around 2013 a new electric guitar line called "Oscar Schmidt by Washburn" was released which included the OE20, a Les Paul clone.
 A related factoid is that in the late 1980s a craftsman had left Gibson and later began working for Washburn.
 The issue was that soon after a Washburn Les Paul model appeared on the market which caused Gibson to file a patent lawsuit.
 So I wondered: What would the new collaboration between Oscar Schmidt and Washburn produce when it came to the OE20?
 Would Washburn use its mothballed and forbidden Les Paul knowledge from the 1980s or create a fresh new design?

-I purchased a new OE20 in Quilt Tiger-eye and was pleased to see it displayed an exceptional build-quality with beautiful mahogany body.
+In 2018 I purchased a new OE20 in Quilt Tiger-eye and was pleased to see it displayed an exceptional build-quality with beautiful mahogany body.
 The maple neck was straight with rosewood fingerboard, frets and inlays were well done.
 I found it very playable and musical.
 However I love to mod equipment and set out to see what could be improved.
 Sadly, as of 2020 the OE20 is no longer listed in the OS catalog.

-The quilt tiger-eye top and inlays closely resemble a Les Paul Supreme.
+The quilt tiger-eye top and inlays closely resemble a Les Paul Supreme

-• WIRING MODS
+WIRING MODS

 After almost 70 years of production there aren't many secrets left when it comes to modifying a Les Paul.
 Despite a mystique for vintage parts, largely forgotten is that capacitors and wire from yesteryear were a combination of poor tolerances and questionable materials.
 Even today, internal parts are chosen for low price rather than for sound quality.
 Inside my OE20 the wiring was good quality with UL 600V rating.
 Printed on the jackets was the manufacturer "KAI TAT".
 Kai Tat Industries of Hong Kong is listed as "Engaged in manufacturing and wholesaling of PVC bead, cable and wire".